naganowl/postcss-squeaky-clean/DOCS.md

 and shared components that could be chunked/split via other webpack plugins.
 For the most part, this helps wipe out a majority of the extra namespaced selectors that are scattered from the `clean` plugin (especially the generically named shared styles).

+The following options can be passed in

+### `commonInclude`

+A RegExp indicating the types of files to include under the `common-chunks` module

+### `directories`

+An array of strings representing directories to be checked for namespaced selectors.
+These should be absolute paths to ensure the proper directories are checked

+### `filterExclude`

+An array of RegExps to blacklist file types to be analyzed for namespaced selectors within the `directories` specified and `filterInclude` below

+### `filterInclude`

+An array of RegExps to whitelist file types to be analyzed for namespaced selectors within the `directories` specified

+### `getFeatureName`

+A function to map the argument string path to the name of the feature the path is associated to.
+Assists with the dependency traversal to determine which files should be bucketize under the same feature

+### `scssPath`

+A string representing the stylesheet path to analyze

+### `sqkdExclude`

+A RegExp to blacklist file types that are detected to have namespaced selectors.
+Typically, these target server-side files that are disconnected from the webpack server such as `.erb` or `.rb`

+### `statsPath`

+A string representing the path to the webpack JSON file or Object representing the contents of said file

+### `templateLeafInclude`

+A RegExp indicating the types of files that lack dependencies.
+Typically, these are view template files (such as `.eco` or `.hbs`)

 # Development

 `yarn test` will run the specs, `yarn lint` will run `eslint` with the `airbnb` configuration